Project Management Mentorship Program

 Please note that submission of an application is not automatic acceptance into the program.

-Please contact the Mentorship Program for further details.
+Please contact the Program Leader if you have any further inquiries.

 PMI-SAC members who satisfy the program requirements can earn PDUs.

-As a Mentor, you can earn 12 PDUs, one per each contact hour, for your role as a mentor, reported under Volunteer and 3 PDUs for attending the Mentor and Mentorship (combined) workshops, to be reported under Course or Training.
+As a Mentor, you can earn up to 12 PDUs, one per each contact hour, for your role as a mentor, reported under Volunteer and 3 PDUs for attending the workshops, reported under Course or Training.

-As a Protégé, you can earn 12 PDUs, one per each contact hour for the mentoring sessions, reported under Informal Learning and 3 PDUs for attending the Protégé and Mentorship (combined) workshops, to be reported under Course or Training.
+As a Protégé, you can earn up to 12 PDUs, one per each contact hour for the mentoring sessions, reported under Informal Learning and 3 PDUs for attending workshops, reported under Course or Training.